 What is productivity, really?

 How to improve productivity – and why you should

-At its core, productivity is simply a way to measure efficiency.
+At its core, productivity is a way to measure efficiency.
 In an economic context, productivity is how to measure the output that comes from units of input.
-Farming makes for a good example: 1 acre of land that produces 10 pumpkins?
+Farming makes for a good example: One acre of land that produces 10 pumpkins?
 That’s not very productive.
-But 1 acre of land that produces 2,000 pumpkins?
+But one acre of land that produces 2,000 pumpkins?
 That’s a much better return on your pumpkin planting.

 Writer Charles Duhigg defines productivity as “making certain choices in certain ways” that moves us from being “merely busy” to “genuinely productive” in his book Smarter Faster Better.
-Tony Robbins focuses on ways people can systematize and better manage their work lives so they have more time to do what they want.
+Tony Robbins’ approach to productivity focuses on ways people can systematize and better manage their lives so they have more time to do what they want.

 Just look at this chart of productivity’s use in print over the past 220 years:

 As our economic drivers have shifted, productivity has become an increasingly important concern.

 Productivity isn’t just a way to get more done at work – or grow more pumpkins.
 When you’re thinking, “What is productivity to me?
 Why do I want to be more productive?,” the most obvious answer that will probably come to mind is that you’ll have more free time to do the things you enjoy doing.
 If you’re able to reach your goals sooner, that leaves you time to set and achieve other goals, whether that’s relaxing with a book or learning a new skill.

 As a bonus, when you accomplish more daily, you’ll see a decrease in life stressors.
 Rather than running around trying to get everything done, you’ll see your duties completed in a timely manner.
 In business, you’ll be able to get more done with less – less time, less money and less human capital.
 When employee productivity rises, you increase efficiency while decreasing costs, ultimately improving your cash flow and revenue.